2011 North Dakota Fighting Sioux football team

 The 2011 North Dakota Fighting Sioux football team represented the University of North Dakota as a member of the Great West Conference (GWC) during the 2011 NCAA Division I FCS football season.
 Led by fourth-year head coach Chris Mussman, the Fighting Sioux compiled an overall record of 8–3 with a mark of 3–1 in conference play, sharing the GWC title with Cal Poly.
 North Dakota played home games at the Alerus Center in Grand Forks, North Dakota.
-This was team's final year as a member of the Great West Conference as North Dakota became a full member of the Big Sky Conference in 2012.
+This was the team's final year as a member of the Great West Conference as North Dakota became a full member of the Big Sky Conference in 2012.